 The trend of backyard farming remains strong, with edible garden, chicken coops and beehives sprouting even in urban neighbourhoods, where local laws permit it.
 The latest novelty in grow-it-yourself movement are natural dye gardens of plants used to make dyes for colouring textile, yarn and clothing.
 You can grow many vegetables, fruit trees and flowers that attract pollinators.
 Many of the species used for dyes are also kitchen plants, so integrating a dye garden into an edible garden comes natural.

 This trend found its way from women’s fashion into outdoor living spaces.
 The idea is to use discrete blocks of colours to frame or highlight a specific plant or area.
 Use a flash of colour on a wall to frame a row of potted plants or as an artful backdrop to an outdoor sofa.
 If you don’t have a wall to paint, you can always use porch curtains or a solid-colour outdoor rug for highlighting desired areas.

-Ongoing droughts have made low-water landscaping a trend of its own.
+Ongoing droughts have made low-water landscaping a trend of its own, a sustainable lifestyle is now more important than ever.
 Advanced irrigation technology now allows homeowners to control how much water is delivered to plants.
 Programmable controllers that use weather data to administer correct water amounts are already being used.
 The new feature is that they can now be accessed from the owner’s smartphone.
 Imagine basking in the sun on the beach and checking on your irrigation while you are on holiday.
 More advanced systems can even text you if they detect a leak or malfunction.